amovfx/lifeguide/02_mastery/focus.md

 Distractions trigger our fight/flight response.
 We can’t help it.
 It is the natural reaction of our brains to danger.
 So, when you hear a loud, unfamiliar noise, our brains say something like, “This book we are working on is not important!
 This loud noise could be dangerous!”
-Or “This software program that we are working on isn’t nearly as important as what could be a potential threat to our very existence!”
+Or “This software program that we are working on isn’t as important as what could be a potential threat to our very existence!”
 It doesn’t matter if the distraction is a noise or a co-worker/employee entering our cubicle/office with a question – a distraction is a distraction, and it will take you 25 minutes to get back on track!
 What a waste of productivity…